Mykol71/posos/msposapp/README.md

 1. Build (media creation)

 	An automated build process, using containers, to quickly produce OS media prepared with all the required components needed by the application installation.
 Technically, the use of prepared media from a marketplace or other solution, isn't suggested for PCI compliance.
 Additionally, in a catastrophic situation, quickling matching patch levels from a customer's physical server might bee needed.

 2. Staging (creation of a running, generic instance, from media)

 	Prepare the linux boot volume, combine with added required pieces needed for deployment from managed services for the application installation, assign to a specific customer, run through the kickstart process, then commit (and export if desired) the resulting image.

 3. Deployment (with data)

 	Create VPN connection, start application instance prepared above, restore data (if desired).

 Installation
 ------------------------

-1. Create a base RHEL7 install anywhere.
+1. Create a base RHEL7 install in AWS with the following confuration options.

+- A second network interface (eth1) assigned to the VM
+- 100GB of disk space

 2. Download and Install Cloud Menus: